strotgen/laravel-pwa/README.md

 ### Submit a Pull Request

-When you're ready to contribute, open a pull request describing the changes you’ve made and how they improve the project.
+When you're ready to contribute, open a pull request describing the changes you've made and how they improve the project.
 Please ensure:
 - All commits are squashed into one clean commit.
 - The code follows **PSR-12** standards.
-- You’ve tested the changes locally.
+- You've tested the changes locally.

 ### Coding Standards